MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 1. Notice that the **Region** slicer has a different selection to the **Region** slicer on the **Overview** page.

 	*The slicers aren't synchronized.
-You’ll modify the report design to ensure they sync between pages in the **Enhance a Report in Power BI Desktop, Part 2** lab.*
+You’ll modify the report design to ensure they sync between pages in the **Enhance a Report in Power BI Desktop** lab.*

 1. In the **Filters** pane (located at the right), expand a filter card, and apply some filters.